Which Metrics Matter?

 Website Metrics That Matter

 Google Analytics is a deep dark hole that you could disappear into for days on end.
-To make my life easier, I chose a few simple, easy-to-understand metrics to track and I mostly ignore the rest.
-BUT, I am not saying they’re not important – only that for most of us humans, time is limited, and sometimes you need to make a quick assessment without digging through pages of data.
+To make our lives easier, we chose a few simple, easy-to-understand metrics to track and we mostly ignore the rest unless we need to do a deep dive for some reason.
+BUT, we’re am not saying they’re not important – only that for most of us humans, time is limited, and sometimes you need to make a quick assessment without digging through pages of data.

 Let’s talk traffic.
 Traffic is to websites what followers are to social media.
 Mostly.
 (Close enough.)